pcmillerAcme/docs/source/new.rst

 apiKey
 ------

-For users with temporary "try-it-out" or fully paid subscriptions wanting unlocked codes rather than the default free Locked Demonstration codes, a valid `API Key <https://en.wikipedia.org/wiki/Application_programming_interface_key>`_ must be subitted in this argument for all newly created codes.
+For users with temporary, "try-it-out" subscriptions (usually restricted to re-directed codes only), or semi-permanent, or permanent paid subscriptions wanting unlocked codes rather than the default free Locked Demonstration codes, a valid `API Key <https://en.wikipedia.org/wiki/Application_programming_interface_key>`_ must be subitted in this argument for all newly created codes.
 Contact sales@acme.codes to be given a temporary "try-it-out" API key or purchase a permanent API Key for completely unlocked codes.

 .. _anim: